 Most recent and current models of espresso coffee machine will have 15 bar pressure, but there are some 19 bar pressure models on the market that will cost you more for the pleasure of a very rich espresso.

-These machines can start at around $55 and reach a price as high as $650 for machines suitable for home use.
+These machines can start at around $55 and reach a price as high as $650 for machines suitable for home or retail use.
 Commercial espresso machines start well upwards of $1,000 and rise to approximately $6,000 - $7,000, depending on the features required.

 Pod or Capsule Coffee Machines